purpleprotocol/purplecoin/README.md

 * While the Green PoW mining model used in Purplecoin is 50% energy efficient, Proof of Stake is 98% energy efficient

 ## Donations
 While the development of Purplecoin initially happened in the sphere of Purple Technologies, it is not backed in any way by it or any other company.
 Purple Technologies is a for-profit company while Purplecoin is a decentralized project.
-Therefore, the decisions and development happens at the community level.
+Therefore, the decisions and development happen at the community level.
 As such, the project also relies on the community at a funding level.

 If you wish to support the development of Purplecoin, donations can be sent to the following BTC address:
 ```